corda/corda/docs/source/app-upgrade-notes.rst

 In future, the version ID attached to the workflow JAR will also be used to help implement smoother upgrade and migration features.
-You may directly reference the gradle version number of your app when setting the cordapp specific versionId identifiers if this follows the convention of always being a whole number starting from 1.
+You may directly reference the gradle version number of your app when setting the CorDapp specific versionId identifiers if this follows the convention of always being a whole number starting from 1.

 If you use the finance demo app, you should adjust your dependencies so you depend on the finance-contracts